-On June 30, 2016 the Company purchased 100% of the equity in Turnkey Services of New York, LLC and 100% of the equity in TK2 Equipment Management LLC.
-Turnkey Service of New York LLC and TK2 Equipment Management LLC, both by way of several operating leases, had provided the Company with ancillary diagnostic imaging equipment to our managed (and in the case of four Florida sites, owned)MRI facilities.
+On June 30, 2016, the Company purchased 100% of the equity in Turnkey Services of New York, LLC and 100% of the equity in TK2 Equipment Management, LLC.
+Turnkey Services of New York, LLC and TK2 Equipment Management, LLC, both by way of several operating leases, had provided the Company with ancillary diagnostic imaging equipment to our managed (and in the case of four Florida sites, owned) MRI facilities.

-As a result of scheduled reacquisitions of interests held by the investors, as of July 1, 2016, Health Management Corporation of America owned a 100% interest in Imperial and a 70% interest in HDM immediately prior to the reorganization.
+As a result of acquisitions, restructuring and re-acquisitions of interest held by investors as of July 1, 2016, HDM now is owned by Health Management Corporation of America (70%) and investors (30%).